ajcrites/team-stanton/_posts/2015-02-02-open-source-licenses-101.markdown

 ### More licenses

 There are many more open source licenses.
-Here's a [list of other popular licenses](http://opensource.org/licenses/).
+Here's a [list of other popular licenses](http://choosealicense.com/licenses/).
+Here's a [site that helps you choose the best license](http://choosealicense.com/) for your project.

 ### Contribute